Julinium/piecy/README.md

 ### Setup and software
 - Anything that runs Python and Django, with internet connectivity.
 We are using Rocky Linux.
 - Python, git and code or text editor.
+Root access (or sudo) may be needed to install/update other required software.

 ## Testing/Development
 - Clone the repo with git or download and extract the zip.